enonic/app-metafields/README.md

 1. General settings
 2. Fallback
-3. Title config
+3. Title
-4. Verification
+4. Open Graph
 5. Twitter Cards
-6. Open Graph
+6. Verification
-7. JSON paths
+7. Advanced options

 > **_NOTE:_** You can also set defaults across the entire server using an [application config](application-configuration) file.